dungwinux/-blog/_posts/2023-11-07-tsgctf2023-writeups.md

 tags: ctf
 ---

-TSG had a wonderful CTF, although I consider the challenges extremely hard.
+TSG have a wonderful CTF for 2023, although I consider the challenges extremely hard.
 I consumed most of play time in solving one - _T the weakest_ - because it is the coolest challenge I have ever played this year.

 ### Description